lifelong-learning-systems/task_similarity/README.md

         2. with venv activated, run:
            - `codesign -s "My Signing Identity" -f $(which python)`

-## Usage

-- Run experiments in the `tasksim/experiments` folder!
-- Create custom experiments via the provided utils
-    - `tasksim.structural_similarity`
-    - `tasksim.gridworld_generator`
-- To avoid initializing Ray on every invocation:
-    - In command line, first run:
-        - `ray start --head --num-cpus=<NUM_CPUS>`
-    - Then bring down later with:
-        - `ray stop --force`
-    - You can also initialize ray explicitly, via:
-        - `tasksim.init_ray()`
-        - If not used, then `init_ray()` will be invoked when it is lazily first needed

 ## Transfer Experimnents
 - Setup via the `create_bases.py` command.